Marymount University at a Glance

 Accreditation

-Marymount University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award doctoral, master’s, and bachelor’s degrees.
+Marymount University is accredited by Southern Association of Colleges and Schools Commission on Colleges ( SACSCOC) to award associate, baccalaureate, masters, and doctoral degrees.
+Marymount University also may offer credentials such as certificates and diplomas at approved degree levels.
 Questions about the accreditation of Marymount University may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC’s website (www.sacscoc.org).

 Academic Program Accreditation